Mohit0233/WeatherApp/README.md

 # WeatherApp
-A app made with kotlin using
+An app made with kotlin using
 >- ViewModel
 >- LiveData
 >- Coroutines